 Just £25 can ensure that a child with acute malnutrition receives a four-week supply of life-saving food made up of peanut paste, vitamins and other vital ingredients.

 The hospital team make up nutrition pots for mothers.
 They also show them how to make healthy food for their children.

 1. Reducing anaemia in pregnant mothers.
 Almost half of all pregnant women in Chad are iron deficient, so the Guinebor II team provide free iron and folate supplements.
 This cuts the risk of mothers developing sepsis or having premature or critically underweight babies.

-Your gift today will help give young children the nutrients they need to live healthy lives
+Your gift today will help give young children the nutrients they need to live healthy lives for years to come

 Sign up to get the latest news and stories direct to your inbox